KawaiiBone/Reseach-topic-Environment-Query-System-EQS/README.md

 It is a feature for an ai, to obtain information from its environment.
 Then collect that information to see via a couple of tests.
 Which of the information that is collected, is the most needed at the moment in time.
+The way it knows what actions to do, is asking questions from a Behavior tree.

 A good example is to know where you have seen food and then if needed, go to the nearest place where you can obtain that.
+To collect information it uses Generators to see which one is the best and returns that item to the Behavior tree.
+Via Tests it knows which option to do is best.

 ## Implementation of EQS in the zombie game